Imperative computation in F# (I.) - Returning results from a function

 higher order functions that make it possible to express the same thing (often even more

 concisely).
-However, implementing these higher order functions (such as Seq.exists
+However, implementing these higher order functions (such as Seq.exists)

 isn't as easy as it could be.
-For example, the exists
+For example, the exists function that takes

-a sequence as an argument has to be implemented by directly using GetEnumerator
+a sequence as an argument has to be implemented by directly using GetEnumerator.

-The following example shows that implementing exists
+The following example shows that implementing exists function taking

-a sequence and a predicate as arguments using our imperative
+a sequence and a predicate as arguments using our imperative computation

-is very easy, because we can simply use for
+is very easy, because we can simply use for loop to enumerate over the source

 sequence.
-When the predicate returns true
+When the predicate returns true for the first time,

-we can immediately terminate the execution and return true
+we can immediately terminate the execution and return true as the overall result.

 > let exists f inp = imperative {